Coal ball: Introduction to the scientific world, and formation

 Marie Stopes and David Watson analysed coal ball samples and decided that coal balls formed in situ.
 They stressed the importance of interaction with seawater, believing that it was necessary for the formation of coal balls.
 Some supporters of the in situ theory believe that Stopes' and Watson's discovery of a plant stem extending through multiple coal balls shows that coal balls formed in situ, stating that the drift theory fails to explain Stopes' and Watson's observation.
-They also cite fragile pieces of organic material projecting outside some coal balls, contending that if the drift theory was correct, the projections would have been destroyed, and some large coal balls are large enough that they could never have been able to be transported in the first place.
+They also cite fragile pieces of organic material projecting outside some coal balls, contending that if the drift theory was correct, the projections would have been destroyed, and some large coal balls are large enough that they could never have been transported in the first place.

 The drift theory holds that the organic material did not form in or near its present location.
 Rather, it asserts that the material that would become a coal ball was transported from another location by means of a flood or a storm.
 Some supporters of the drift theory, such as Sergius Mamay and Ellis Yochelson, believed that the presence of marine animals in coal balls proved material was transported from a marine to a non-marine environment.
 Edward C. Jeffrey, stating that the in situ theory had "no good evidence", believed that the formation of coal balls from transported material was likely because coal balls often included material formed by transport and sedimentation in open water.